MorphStore/morphstore.github.io/_pages/vectorization.md

 author_profile: true
 ---

+## Motivation
-To satisfy the requirements of high query throughput and low query latency, data processing systems constantly adapt to novel hardware features, but usually in a hardware-conscious way.
-That means, the implementations of, for example, query operators is very hardware-specific and any change or development of the underlying hardware leads to significant implementation and maintenance activities.
+To satisfy the requirements of high query throughput and low query latency, data processing systems constantly adapt to novel  hardware features, but usually in a _hardware-conscious_ way.

+## Hardware-oblivious concept

+Generally, the implementation of query operators is very hardware-specific and any change or evolving of the underlying hardware leads to significant implementation and maintenance activities.